dfhoughton/ranagrams/README.md

 so large that the process crashes.
 If you turn off the cache ranagrams will use a constant amount of memory, though it may take considerably longer to find all anagrams.

+Text Normalization

+Ranagrams attempst to strip away certain characters from your word list and all other textual input, so it will treat "c-a-t" and " C A T " the same as "cat".
+Here is the actual code that does this:

+    pub fn normalize(word: &str) -> String {
+        word.trim()
+            .to_lowercase()
+            .chars()
+            .filter(|c| c.is_alphabetic())
+            .collect::<String>()
+    }

+I have not tested what this will do for something like ß or Í. You may want to normalize the text yourself before you give it to ranagrams.

+NOTE:

+The caching algorithm treats character counts as long base-10 numbers.
+So, for example, "cat" might be 111 if "c" is 100s, "a" is 10s, and "t" is 1s.
+Then "cad" might be 1110 -- "d" is 1000s, and there is one of them, but there is no "t", so the 1s place is 0.
+If you have a phrase, like

+    "Dhrtaraashtra uvaaca, dharmakshetre kurukshetre samavetaa yuyutsavah"

+which has 15 a's, the "a" count has to be represented as 5 -- 15 mod 10 is 5.
+In other words, there isn't space in the a's column of the number for all the a's in the phrase.
+It is unlikely that this will ever cause trouble, because for a particular phrase you are unlikely to be encounter two sets of character counts during processing that have different counts but the same code.
+Also, a phrase this size will consume so much cache space that the process will probably crash before you encounter this collision.

+Another consideration with caching is that this scheme can only accommodate alphabets up to 38 characters in size.
+You won't hit this limit, of course, unless you modify the ranagrams
 ```

 I have made many variants of this anagram algorithm.
 This is the first in Rust.